agileWaterFail/springboot-bigquery-app/README.txt

 5) Query Limit

 1) To Run
+    You must have a google cloud account with Big Query Api enabled

     Missing from the application are google certs you'll need - google cloud account credentials json file

-    Update credentials.properties to point at your json file and specify your project id
+    Update credentials.properties to point at your credentials json file and specify your project id

     Setup your own postgres db to run on PORT 5432 - update application.properties to match your credentials